cjratcliff/ml-compiled/docs/loss_functions.rst

 Huber loss
 -------------------
 A loss function used for regression.
-It is less sensitive to outliers than the squared loss.
+It is less sensitive to outliers than the squared loss since there is only a linear relationship between the size of the error and the loss beyond :math:`\delta`.

 .. math::